TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-To verify it, we create a `test.txt` file:
+To verify this, we create a `test.txt` file:

 <br />